 Producer/ Director – Beautified

-Writer / Co-Director – Where Sea and Land Meet
+Writer / Director – Where Sea and Land Meet

 Writer – Big Rig Warriors